California in the American Civil War: Reaction to the outbreak of war in California

 Suspected by local Union authorities, General Johnston evaded arrest and with Lewis Armistead joined the Los Angeles Mounted Rifles as a private.
 Leaving Warner's Ranch on May 27, they journeyed across the southwestern deserts to Texas, crossing the Colorado River into the Confederate Territory of Arizona, on July 4, 1861.
 The Los Angeles Mounted Rifles disbanded and members joined the Confederate Army shortly after they reached the Confederate Arizona Territorial capital of Mesilla (in what was then part of the United States' New Mexico Territory and is now New Mexico).
 Like other pro-Confederates leaving California for the Confederacy, the Rifles joined up principally with Texas regiments.
 However General Johnston joined the fight in the east as a general with the Confederacy and was later killed leading their army at the Battle of Shiloh.
 Armistead died leading Pickett's Charge at the Battle of Gettysburg.

-The only capture of a Confederate flag in California during the Civil War took place on July 4, 1861, in Sacramento.
+One of the few captured Confederate flags in California during the Civil War took place on July 4, 1861, in Sacramento.
 During Independence Day celebrations, secessionist Major George P. Gilliss, an engineer and Mexican War veteran, celebrated the independence of the United States from Britain as well as the southern states from the Union.
 He unfurled a Confederate flag of his own design and proceeded to march down the street to both the applause and jeers of onlookers.
 Jack Biderman and Curtis Clark, enraged by Gilliss' actions, accosted him and "captured" the flag.
 The flag itself is based on the First National flag of the Confederacy, the Stars and Bars.
 However, the canton contains seventeen stars rather than the Confederate's seven.
 Because the flag was captured by Jack Biderman, it is often also referred to as the "Biderman Flag".